-Drivers with a high blood alcohol concentration (BAC) have a heightened relative crash risk.
-Compared with drivers who have not consumed alcohol, drivers with BACs of .15 or above are 380 times more likely to be involved in a single-vehicle fatal crash (Zador et al., 1991).
+Drivers with a high blood alcohol concentration (BAC) have greatly increased the risk of crashing, particularly at levels of .15 g/dL or higher, making them 380 times more likely to be involved in a single-vehicle fatal crash compared to a non-drinking driver (Zador et al., 1991).
 As such, they pose a critical threat to public safety and should be subject to increased criminal penalties.
 In recognition of the heightened risk these offenders pose to public safety, Responsibility.org also recommends mandatory screening and assessment for mental health and substance use disorders be used to identify issues that require further intervention.

-Screening and Assessment for All Impaired Drivers
+Mental Health Screening and Assessment for All Impaired Drivers

-The use of comprehensive screening and assessment in the criminal justice setting is necessary to identify DUI offenders who have substance use and/or mental health disorders that require further intervention.
+The use of comprehensive mental health screening and assessment in the criminal justice setting is necessary to identify DUI offenders who have substance use and/or mental health disorders that require further intervention to properly address the catalysts of impaired driving.
+Long-term behavior change is unlikely for these offenders without identifying and treating substance use and co-occurring disorders.
 The two assessment instruments that practitioners should integrate within their programs are the Computerized Assessment and Referral System (CARS) and the Impaired Driving Assessment (IDA).
-Both tools are available free of cost and are validated among the DUI offender population.
+Both tools are available free of cost and are validated among the impaired driver population.
 Assessment findings can provide direction to practitioners and inform release, sentencing, supervision, and treatment decisions.

-Supporting DUI Specialty Courts to Keep High BAC and Repeat Offenders Off the Road

-DUI Courts are specialized court programs that provide a structure of appropriate treatment, supervision, and accountability.
-These specialty courts follow the well-established Drug Court model and are based on the premise that drunk driving can be prevented if the underlying psychiatric co-morbidity causes of the DUI offender (e.g., substance dependence and mental health issues) are identified and addressed.
+Supporting DUI Specialty Courts to Keep High BAC and Repeat Offenders Off the Road DUI Courts are specialized court programs that provide a structure of appropriate treatment, supervision, and accountability.
+These specialty courts follow the well-established Drug Court model and are based on the premise that drunk driving can be prevented if the underlying model and are based on the premise that drunk driving can be prevented if the underlying psychiatric co-morbidity causes of the DUI offender (e.g., substance dependence and mental health issues) are identified and addressed.